MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/content-security-policy-headers.md

 | Copilot | `copilot.microsoft.com`, `*.cloud.microsoft` |

 > [!WARNING]
 > Microsoft's cloud services, including web versions of Teams (*teams.microsoft.com*), Outlook (*outlook.com*), and Microsoft 365 (*microsoft365.com*) domains are migrating to the *cloud.microsoft* domain.
-Perform the following steps before June 2024 to ensure your app continues to render on the Teams web client:
+Perform the following steps before September 2024 to ensure your app continues to render on the Teams web client:
 >
 > 1. Update TeamsJS SDK to v.2.19.0 or later.
 For more information about the latest release of TeamsJS SDK, see [Microsoft Teams JavaScript client library](https://www.npmjs.com/package/@microsoft/teams-js).
 >